Arkansas Speech Pathology State License Guide

 Applicants for a speech pathology license are required to have a master’s degree in the area of speech pathology.
 They also must complete clinical hours and pass an SLP exam.

-The below information has been curated by the American Speech-Language Hearing Association (ASHA)1 based on Arkansas’ rules and regulations for state licensure.
+The information below has been curated by the American Speech-Language Hearing Association (ASHA) based on Arkansas’ rules and regulations for state licensure.
 Please note that requirements/information may change at any time, so always check with your state for the most up-to-date information.

 Sponsored online speech pathology programs